Uncovering the Potential of a Sports Medicine Salary

 Their years of study, expertise, and knowledge are well rewarded.
 You may have no desire to spend the years of college, medical school, and internship required to be a sports medicine physician.

 It is good to know there is a variety of other choices which allow you to earn a good salary doing what you love.

 In the final evaluation your sports medicine income will be very dependent on your level of knowledge and expertise.
-By becoming certified and continuing to expand your skills you will see your sport medicine salary continue to climb.
-The level of your sports medicine salary will be largely determined by your own decisions.
+By becoming certified and continuing to expand your skills you will see your salary continue to climb.
+The level of which will largely be determined by your own decisions.